 As health systems shift to prevent and treat people with COVID-19, it is essential they also protect voluntary access to family planning services.
 Throughout the crisis, Family Planning 2020 will work with country and global partners to ensure family planning remains a priority service in countries’ COVID-19 response plans.

-Over 137 million women in India are using a modern method of contraception India as funding increases
+Over 6.5 million women now use a modern method of contraception in Nigeria

 New report shows that 314 million women and girls are now using modern contraception in 69 low income countries